Leslie Lemke: Biography

-Leslie Lemke was born prematurely in Milwaukee, Wisconsin in 1952.
+Leslie Lemke was born prematurely in Milwaukee, Wisconsin, in 1952.
 As a complication of his premature birth, he developed retinal problems, then glaucoma, and his eyes had to be surgically removed in the first months of life.
-He also had brain damage that caused cerebral palsy and severe mental retardation.
+He also had brain damage that caused cerebral palsy and severe intellectual disability.
 His birth mother gave him up for adoption, and the county asked May Lemke, a nurse-governess, if she would take Lemke into her receiving home.
 He was 12 before he learned to stand, and 15 before he learned to walk.

 Though social services had warned May Lemke that Leslie was likely to die, she maintained that he would not die under her care.
 To feed him, May sometimes placed cereal on his tongue and stroked his throat to encourage him to swallow.
 It was a year before Leslie could chew food on his own.
 It took years of constant care before this changed.
 During this time, he could sing somewhat and repeat some phrases, but was not conversant, and was distant and unemotional.
 He could repeat verbatim and in the exact tone what he had heard, including, "Foster mother has done well, but the time will come when institutional placement will be necessary."
 To teach him to walk, the approximately four and a half foot May devised a strap system by which Leslie could be supported while he walked with her.